ombaviskar18/Somania_Minihub/Somania-agent/alternate-normal.md

-# Setting Up Your First Somania AI Agent: A Guide for JavaScript Developers
+# Setting Up Your First Somnia AI Agent: A Guide for JavaScript Developers

-This tutorial will help you create an AI-powered blockchain assistant using Python and the Somania blockchain.
+This tutorial will help you create an AI-powered blockchain assistant using Python and the Somnia blockchain.
 Think of it as building your own `ethers.js`-like interface, but with AI capabilities built in.

 By the end of this tutorial, you'll have:
 1. A working Python development environment (similar to your Node.js setup)
-2. A basic AI agent that can interact with the Somania blockchain
+2. A basic AI agent that can interact with the Somnia blockchain
 3. A local test environment for blockchain development

 > [!NOTE]